This summer, I spent an extended two-week period in New England and Canada, particularly Maine and Prince Edward Island. Here is my travel log.

 Day 12: Prince Edward Island

-Prince Edward Island, like so many other islands, is completely surrounded by water, but not by beaches.
+Like so many other islands, Prince Edward Island is entirely surrounded by water, but not by beaches.
 Where there are beaches, they attract both tourists and locals.

 On the south coast, especially, the soil is red — terre rouge — and the sand also is red.
 Even on the north-central shore where the PEI National Park beaches are found, you can see red sand.